dasher-project/dasher-web/documents/Terminology.md

     zooming area can be represented by, for example, Cartesian X and Y co-ordinates.

-    The zooming area is a rectangular portion of an, in principle, infinite space.
+-   The zooming area is a rectangular portion of an, in principle, infinite space.
+The edges of the zooming area can be referred to as the **Zooming Area Limits**, or just as the limits if this is obvious from context.

 -   There will be a number of rectangles in the zooming area.
 A rectangle can be referred to as a **Zoom Box**, or just as a box if this is obvious from